FTS (Full Text Search)¶

 Open-Source Dovecot Full Text Search Backends¶

-The SOLR backend is the most feature rich of the current implementations.
-It uses the Apache Foundation SOLR search platform, which in turn uses the Java implementation of the Lucene search library.
+It uses Apache Foundation SOLR search platform, which in turn uses the Java implementation of the Lucene search library.
 This combination offers “Advanced Full text Search capabilities”.
-These components run using Java virtual machine (JVM) environments and it is possible to scale an installation by adding more nodes running java virtual machines.
+These components run using Java virtual machine (JVM) environments and it is possible to scale an installation by adding more nodes running JVMs.
 However using JVMs is quite resource intensive compared to Dovecot native components and the achieved scaling comes at a high price as the number of required host systems quickly grows very large.

 OX Dovecot Pro Full Text Search Backend¶